 It is notable that the X-T10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 700D does not provide wifi capability.

-Both the 700D and the X-T10 have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the X-T10 have been discontinued, but can regularly be found used on ebay.
 The 700D was replaced by the Canon 750D, while the X-T10 was followed by the Fujifilm X-T20.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 700D Manual (free pdf) or the online Fujifilm X-T10 Manual.
+Further information on the features and operation of the 700D and X-T10 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Fujifilm X-T10 Manual.

 So how do things add up?
 Is the Canon 700D better than the Fujifilm X-T10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.